panoply/syncify/readme.md

 }
 ```

+### Prompts

+Syncify provides a helpful command prompt feature.
+Running `syncify` or `syncify --interactive` will provide you a simple prompt interface.

 </details>

-# API
+# API Usage

 Syncify can be initialized within scripts.
 This approach is a little more feature-full and allows you to integrate it with different build tools.
 You can hook into the transit process of files and apply modifications before they are uploaded to your store/s with this approach.

 ### Utilities

 Utilities will return some basic information about the Syncify instance.
 These are extremely helpful when when you are executing spawned processes and need to control what feature to load.
-For example, if you are spawning a webpack process for compiling JavaScript assets and need to inform upon watch mode you'd can use `util.resource('watch')` which returns a boolean value when running in watch mode.
+For example, if you are spawning a webpack process for compiling JavaScript assets and need to inform upon watch mode you'd use `util.resource('watch')` which returns a boolean value when running in watch mode.

 ```typescript
 import { util } from 'shopify-sync'